mbaybay/genopheno/README.md

 python predict.py
 ```

 Note, there is not enough data to produce a well trained model.
 The data is included as a quick way to understand how to run the application.

 # Running the Application

-The application is broken down into three steps, each with their own CLI.
+The application is broken down into three steps, each with their own command-line interface.

 1. Preprocessing the genomic data.
 This step converts user genotypes at each SNP to a mutation count.
 2. Building the model.
 This step uses the preprocessed data to build a model to predict phenotype.